 So much choice on offer

 Stunning mountain vistas, beautiful alpine lakes, snowsports excitement, majestic fairytale castles and visually striking crystal displays - the choice is almost limitless.
-With amazing places to stay, Innsbruck is ideally placed for a host of day trip options.
+With amazing places to stay, Innsbruck is ideally located for a host of day trip options.
 Which will tempt you first?
 Just be sure to check out the best things to do in Innsbruck while you’re here.

 Get Trip101 in your inbox